typesense/typesense-website/docs-site/content/0.19.0/guide/features/filtering.md

 # Filtering

 Filtering is the process of excluding results that don't meet certain criteria.
 Filtering can help users narrow down their searches and find the most relevant result.
-For example, in a book dataset, users might be looking for a specific book by an author.
+For example, in a books dataset, users might be looking for a specific book by an author.
 They can filter the data with the author's name and limit the number of results they need to look through.

 Filtering and Faceting can work together in UI based systems.
-In [book search demo](https://books-search.typesense.org/), if you search for an author, you would see facets on the left navigation panel.
+In our [Book Search Showcase](https://books-search.typesense.org/), if you search for an author, you would see facets on the left navigation panel.
 The faceted fields in this case are `Subject` and `Authors`.
 The widget will show the values and count of documents.
 But once you click on a facet value, a filter would be applied that will exclude the documents that don't meet the condition.
 In the image below, when we click on `Fiction`, a filter would be applied to the search results.

 ![Typesense filter example](~@images/typesense-filter.png)